 The U.S.-based plan offers a year-end employer matching contribution, requiring the participant to be an employee at year-end to qualify for the match.
 Participants with one year or more of service are eligible for the matching contribution.
 Participants fully vest in the employer contributions after three years of service.
 The employer contribution represents a percentage of a participant's eligible compensation.
-The Company's 401(k) Plan costs were \$2.3 million, \$2.0 million and \$1.7 million during the years ended December 31, 2017, 2016 and 2015, respectively, and were allocated between Direct costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.
+The Company's 401(k) Plan costs were \$2.7 million, \$2.3 million and \$2.0 million during the years ended December 31, 2018, 2017 and 2016, respectively, and were allocated between Total direct costs, and Selling, general and administrative in the consolidated statements of operations.

 The Company has various defined contribution arrangements for eligible employees of non-U.S. entities.
 These defined contribution arrangements provide employees with retirement savings and life insurance benefits.
-The Company incurred expenses related to these arrangements of \$0.9 million and \$0.7 million in the years ended December 31, 2017, 2016 and 2015, respectively, and were allocated between Direct costs, excluding depreciation and amortization, and Selling, general and administrative in the consolidated statements of operations.
+The Company incurred expenses related to these arrangements of \$1.0 million, \$0.9 million and \$0.7 million in the years ended December 31, 2018, 2017 and 2016, respectively, and were allocated between Total direct costs, and Selling, general and administrative in the consolidated statements of operations.